The Harmony Arts Festival features live music, art displays, outdoor movies and other entertainment along the waterfront in West Vancouver in August.

 Harmony Arts Festival Tips

 TIP #1: The best times to visit the festival are in the evenings and on the weekends, although that’s also when it’s the most crowded.
-Durng the daytime on weekdays it can be pretty quiet.
-There’s more to see and listen to in the evenings, and on the weekends is when all the art displays come out.
+It can be pretty quiet during the daytime on weekdays.
+There’s more to see and listen to in the evenings, and all the art displays come out on the weekends.

-TIP #2: If coming over the Lions Gate Bridge from downtown, if you can, try to avoid rush hour.
-On the three-lane bridge, during the morning rush there will most likely be two lanes of traffic heading southbound into Vancouver and only one going northbound to the North Shore, with the opposite in the evening.
+TIP #2: If coming over the Lions Gate Bridge from downtown, try to avoid rush hour.
+During the morning rush on the three-lane bridge, there will likely be two lanes of traffic heading southbound into Vancouver and only one going northbound to the North Shore, with the opposite in the evening.

-TIP #3: Make a day of your visit – there is so much going on, with all the music, outdoor evening movies and things to see.
-There is also so much to see and do in the area, including the beaches.
+TIP #3: Make a day of your visit – there is so much going on, with all the music, outdoor evening movies (in typical years) and things to see.
+There is also a lot to see and do in the area, including the beaches.

 While at the festival go for a stroll along the seawall, take the kids to the giant kids’ play area at John Lawson Park, have a swim in the ocean or enjoy the sun on the sand.
 And if you don’t want to spend the whole day at the festival, then check out all the other world-class places to visit nearby on the North Shore.

 TIP #4: Parking can be a challenge.
-If you can, take public transit.
-If you drive though, there is parking at Ambleside Park at the bottom of 13th Avenue if you turn east away from the festival.
-There is also street side parking all along the lower part of West Vancouver nearby.
-Park Royal shopping mall is also just a 10-minute or so walk away, although you’re not supposed to park there when you’re not shopping.
+Take public transit if you can.
+If you drive though, there is parking at Ambleside Park at the bottom of 13th Avenue.
+There is also street-side parking along the lower part of West Vancouver nearby.
+Park Royal Shopping Mall is just a 10-minute-or-so walk away as well, although you’re not supposed to park there when you’re not shopping.

 See the Harmony Arts Festival website for further information about the West Vancouver event.

 For a list of other major festivals in the Lower Mainland, see the Festivals & Events Calendar.